THIS AREA OF THE WEBSITE IS STILL UNDER CONSTRUCTION – for more information about our curriculum, please look at our school prospectus.

 Phonics is taught daily in Early Years and Key Stage One.
 It is sometimes re-visited in lower Key Stage Two, however the focus in the juniors is more on developing spelling patterns and rules.

-We use the letters and sounds programme to support with the teaching of phonics.
+We use the Little Wandle programme to support with the teaching of phonics.

 The development of children’s writing consists of: